Word Meanings - COMBING - Book Publishers vocabulary database

 1. Practicing usury; taking illegal or exorbitant interest for the use of money; as, a usurious person.
 2. Partaking of usury; containing or involving usury; as, a usurious contract. -- U*su"ri*ous*ly, adv. -- U*su"ri*ous*ness, n. - CARDAMINE

 A lens convex on one side and concave on the other. (more info) 1.
-A crescent. - ANGUINEOUS
+A crescent. - POLYPHYLLOUS

 Having two coalescent cotyledons, as the live oak and the horse-chestnut. - TROUSSEAU

-The collective lighter equipments or outfit of a bride, including clothes, jewelry, and the like; especially, that which is provided for her by her family. - PALACIOUS
+The collective lighter equipments or outfit of a bride, including clothes, jewelry, and the like; especially, that which is provided for her by her family. - MALACOSTOMOUS

 Palatial.
-Graunt. - BUSH
+Graunt. - PROVENTRIULUS

 The tail, or brush, of a fox.
 To beat about the bush, to approach anything in a round-about manner, instead of coming directly to it; -- a metaphor taken from hunting. -- Bush bean , a variety of bean which is low and requires no support .
-See - PROVENTRIULUS
+See - RIPARIOUS

 Sounding dreadfully; uttering a terrible sound.
 Bailey. - ANTIBILLOUS

-Counteractive of bilious complaints; tending to relieve biliousness. - BICUSPID
+Counteractive of bilious complaints; tending to relieve biliousness. - CARNIVOROUS

 Eating or feeding on flesh.
-The term is applied: to animals which naturally seek flesh for food, as the tiger, dog, etc.; to plants which are supposed to absorb animal food; to substances which destroy animal tissue, as caustics. - BARBAROUS
+The term is applied: to animals which naturally seek flesh for food, as the tiger, dog, etc.; to plants which are supposed to absorb animal food; to substances which destroy animal tissue, as caustics. - BICUSPID